DanNicolau/bar-build-optimizer/ideas.md

 TODOS:

+multioptimization will go on forever because we can always get more metal..., trigger an end state as soon as goal is reached and only look for faster at that point -> move the code to a new file please

 hash does not do well with reclaim, need to include metal as second cost metric and use a completely better criteria to remove a neighbour

 POP COMMANDER INTO SMALLER CHUNKS!!!!!!!